tonybarr1611/2024-02-IC4302/Proyecto 2/P2/README.md

 ### What modules should have unit testing
 In this project, unit testing could be applying to key modules, including:

-#### Hugging Face API
-- Verifying the proper functioning of API requests and responses.
-- Ensuring that the expected model outputs are returned based on the given input data.
-- Testing the error handling for API call failures, timeouts, or invalid inputs.
-- Ensuring metrics collection for Prometheus (e.g., API response times, successful requests).

-#### Ingest
-- Ensuring data ingestion pipelines correctly process various data formats and sizes.
-- Testing individual data transformation functions for correctness.
-- Validating error handling when ingestion fails (e.g., malformed data or network errors).

-#### S3 crawler

-- Testing the ability to list files from S3 buckets.
-- Ensuring graceful handling of S3-specific errors.
-- Testing the processing logic that acts upon the S3 data, ensuring it behaves correctly across different scenarios.

 #### Backend API
 - Verifying the correctness of API endpoints (e.g., for creating, reading, updating, and deleting resources).
-- Ensuring the integration with external services, such as Elasticsearch for indexing, and MariaDB for data persistence.
+- Ensuring the integration with external services, such as Elasticsearch for indexing, and PostgreSQL for data persistence.
 - Testing error handling, such as database failures, message queue unavailability, or malformed requests.

 ### Why Unit Testing Was Not Implemented for Certain Modules